Ssan14/data-analyst-Handson/README.md

 The following is a sample project README file that was created using a template.
-Select each section of the document for more information.
+Below are the sections to be included along with title

 Project Title